OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     :width: 70%
     :align: center

-Also a virtual network will be created.
-Note that the virtual network is added automatically to an OpenNebula cluster where the vCenter cluster has been added as a host.
+Also, a virtual network will be created.
+Note that the virtual network is added automatically to an OpenNebula cluster where the vCenter cluster has been added as a Host.

 A vCenter template name is only unique inside a folder, so you may have two templates with the same name in different folders inside a datacenter.
-If OpenNebula detects a collision it will craft a name to avoid said collision.
+If OpenNebula detects a collision it will craft a name to avoid this.
 This name can be changed after the import finishes.

 .. _vcenter_template_import:

 Import a VM Template with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This would be the process using the **onevcenter** tool.
+The following would be the process using the **onevcenter** tool:

 .. prompt:: bash $ auto